Historic paint analysis: Chemical interaction

-There are many factors that can lead to degradation resulting of chemical interaction.
-One of these results of the medium of suspension such as occurs when pigments are dispersed in the medium of linseed oil, which will cause yellowing over an extended period of time.
-To offset this reaction and prepare samples for analysis, "target areas are exposed mechanically and prepared for color matching.
-Samples are then light bleached for two weeks under a fluorescent tube to reverse darkening and yellowing of linseed oil.
-Samples are then measured with a chromameter.
-The conservator should have knowledge of historic architecture and building history, architectural finishes and their materials and manufacture, and an understanding of how color and pigments age."
+Paints made with pigments dispersed in the medium of linseed oil can yellowing over an extended period of time.
+To prepare samples for analysis this yellowing can be bleaching samples for two weeks under a fluorescent tube.
+The colour of the sample can then measured with a chromameter.
+As well as an understanding of how colour and pigments age, the conservator or paint analyst will use their knowledge of historic architecture, building history, interior decoration, craft practices, architectural finishes and their materials and manufacture.

 Biodegradation

-Many elements in the natural environment can lead to the degradation of paint - biological activity not being the least amongst them.
+Many elements in the natural environment can lead to the degradation of paint.
 Microorganisms, fungi and algae can degrade the pigments, binders and medium of suspension and substrate through their respiratory activities.

-In his article, Microbial Degradation of Paintings, Orio Ceferri sites the following: “...cyanobacteria and algae growing on paintings ex- posed to light, such as frescoes on the facades of buildings, may cause considerable damage.
-Besides the aesthetic damage caused by a green, black, brown, or yellow algal patina covering the painted portions, these organisms may cause weathering of the surface layers, accelerating detachment of portions of the painted layer as well as the underlying plaster”.
+Orio Ceferri cites these several factors: "...cyanobacteria and algae growing on paintings exposed to light, such as frescoes on the facades of buildings, may cause considerable damage.
+Besides the aesthetic damage caused by a green, black, brown, or yellow algal patina covering the painted portions, these organisms may cause weathering of the surface layers, accelerating detachment of portions of the painted layer as well as the underlying plaster".

 Incorrect temperature

-Incorrect temperature causes paint layers to crack and causes fractures in optical microscopic samples.
-At lower temperatures, "materials such as varnishes, lacquers, wood, oil, alkyd, and acrylic paints are especially at risk and need to be handled with extreme care".
-Similarly, incorrect relative humidity can break paint if the air is too dry, while deformities, swelling, and mold can affect organic pigment samples, usually older paint samples.
+Unsuitable temperatures can cause paint layers to crack and fractures can be seen in samples using an optical microscope.
+At low temperatures, "materials such as varnishes, lacquers, wood, oil, alkyd, and acrylic paints are especially at risk and need to be handled with extreme care".
+Similarly, incorrect relative humidity can break paint if the air is too dry, while high humidity can result in deformities, swelling, and mold can affect organic pigment samples.
 Consistent temperature and humidity fluctuations can affect the water content of the paint.
 These deformities may start as a small area of the paint layer but can quickly "increase in the surface area if left undetected".